 - 6 Pillars of Character Award Winner

-Michelle is married to Don, and they have six children between them, four of whom were adopted out of the local foster care system.
+Sheriff Michelle Cook is married to Don, and they have 6 children between them, 4 of whom were adopted out of the local foster care system.